How to Give Feedback to Colleagues: Examples, Tips, and Tricks

 So here's her advice to you:

-How to give better feedback in 9 easy-to-implement steps
+How to give better feedback to your colleagues in nine steps

 I know, I know.
 Nine steps might sound like a lot, but I guarantee you're already doing some of them without even realizing it.
 So let's see what else you could add to your arsenal.